k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

   - Set1, enables read-only access.
 Testers with this permission set can select this environment only as a source environment in a TDM task.
   - Set2, enables write-only access.
 Testers with this permission set can select this environment only as a target environment in a TDM task.

   - Set3, enables read and write accesses.
-Testers with this permission set can select this environment as a source and/or target environment in a TDM task.
+Testers with this permission set can select this environment as a source and/or target in a TDM task.

 #### Number of Entities